-- 21. CPCs shall ensure that: - a) Both paper and electronic fishing logbooks referred to in paragraph 19 and the FAD-logbooks referred to in paragraph 20, where applicable, are promptly collected and made available to national scientists;
+- 21. CPCs shall ensure that: - a) Both paper and electronic fishing logbooks referred to in paragraph 19 and the FAD-logbooks referred to in paragraph 20, where applicable, are promptly collected and made available to national scientists; - b) The Task II data include the information collected from the fishing or FAD logbooks, where applicable, and is submitted every year to the ICCAT Executive Secretariat, to be made available to the SCRS; - c) The following information is submitted every year to the Executive Secretary, to be made available to the SCRS: - i. an inventory of all support vessels associated with purse-seine or baitboat fishing vessels flying their flag, detailing their identification, main characteristics and the fishing vessels they are associated with; - ii. the number of FADs actually deployed on a quarterly basis, by FAD type, indicating the presence or absence of a beacon or of an ecosounder associated to the FAD; - iii. for each support vessel, the number of days spent at sea, per 1° grid area, month and flag State.

-- b) The Task II data include the information collected from the fishing or FAD logbooks, where applicable, and is submitted every year to the ICCAT Executive Secretariat, to be made available to the SCRS; - c) The following information is submitted every year to the Executive Secretary, to be made available to the SCRS: - i. an inventory of all support vessels associated with purse-seine or baitboat fishing vessels flying their flag, detailing their identification, main characteristics and the fishing vessels they are associated with; - ii. the number of FADs actually deployed on a quarterly basis, by FAD type, indicating the presence or absence of a beacon or of an ecosounder associated to the FAD; - iii. for each support vessel, the number of days spent at sea, per 1° grid area, month and flag State. - 22.
-To facilitate the submission of the information referred to in paragraph 21 above, the Executive Secretary shall design or modify electronic forms, as appropriate. - 23.
-With the objective of providing information useful to estimate the fishing effort related to FAD-fishing each CPC should provide full access to VMS data and trajectories of FADs to its national scientists.
+- 22. To facilitate the submission of the information referred to in paragraph 21 above, the Executive Secretary shall design or modify electronic forms, as appropriate. - 23.
+With the objective of providing information useful to estimate the fishing effort related to FADfishing each CPC should provide full access to VMS data and trajectories of FADs to its national scientists.

-Area/Time closure in relation with the protection of juveniles
+Time closure in relation with the protection of juveniles

-- 24. Fishing for, or supported activities to fish for bigeye, yellowfin and skipjack tunas in association with objects that could affect fish aggregation, including FADs, shall be prohibited: - a) From 1 January to 28 February each year, and - b) In the area delineated as follows:
+24. Fishing for, or supported activities to fish for bigeye, yellowfin and skipjack tunas in association with objects that could affect fish aggregation, including FADs, shall be prohibited from 1 January to 28 February each year, or any alternative two month period.
+CPCs that choose the alternative period shall inform the Secretariat, which will circulate this information among CPCs.